No script

 Voroneț 725301, România

-For an unique experience, the monastery also provides overnight accommodation and a meal.
+For a unique experience, the monastery also provides overnight accommodation and a meal.

 Address:

-This church is of noble founding, due to the fact it is missing steeples.
+This church is of noble founding because it is missing steeples.
 While being built in a simple manner, the construction surprises through its detailing.
 Mural painting distinguishes itself by the longevity of the blue pigment.

 Address:

-Humor monastery was build in 1530 by the ruler Petru Rares and painted in 1535.
-The specifics of its mural painting is a fresco with the Virgin Mary and the child on the entrance door, alongside the predominance of difference tones of red used.
+Humor monastery was built in 1530 by the ruler Petru Rares and painted in 1535.
+The specifics of its mural painting are a fresco with the Virgin Mary and the child on the entrance door, alongside the predominant red tones used.

 Address: